EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/digital-ocean-analisis-y-mi-experiencia/index.en.md

 I really don't want to deal with problems for such small difference in price.
 If you have any experience using Hostinger that can be double-checked, I'd be happy to update this post and include your opinion.

-## Renting LLM in Digital Ocean
+## Renting LLMs on Digital Ocean

-I just realized that they're now offering LLM on demand, and not only ChatGPT, but a lot more, everyone with its own price you can connect them to your Droplets, Apps or services and use them, they will take care of the rest.
+The other day I was checking my invoices and realized that they're now offering LLM on demand, and not only ChatGPT, but a lot more, each one of them with its own price you can connect them to your Droplets, Apps or services and use them, they will take care of the rest.
 The prices can change, so don't rely on this image, use it only as a reference.

 {{< figure src="https://res.cloudinary.com/dwrscezd2/image/upload/v1755547643/Digital-Ocean-AI-models-available_t15vfg.jpg" class="md-local-image" alt="Digital Ocean Server Locations" >}}